DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 Uses tqdm for progress tracking during row processing.
 Calls process_row from ncbi_fetch.py to fetch PMCID and content.
 Combines the original DataFrame with fetched data and returns the result.

-## processing.py
-This module handles interactions with the OpenAI API to extract structured genetic variant data.

 `create_schema(enum_values)`: